Enforcement agents: employed or self-employed?

 Self-employed agents

 The agency has the benefit of an arm’s length arrangement and only pays for the successful execution of warrants.
-It does not have to provide on-going training, welfare, insurance or pay NI contributions (or for unsuccessful cases) and can utilise the Enforcement agents as fluctuating workloads demand, however they may be at risk of falling under IR35 legislation.
+It does not have to provide on-going training, welfare, insurance or pay NI contributions (or for unsuccessful cases) and can utilise the enforcement agents as fluctuating workloads demand, however they may be at risk of falling under IR35 legislation.

 Employed agents

 The employer naturally has all the financial, legal and moral obligations of any employer and, having invested considerably in the training and welfare of the EA, must protect that investment by ensuring the EA is fully productive and closely managed.
-The agency is fully accountable for the EAs actions and where a fluctuating [corporate] workload impacts on available work, the EA must still be paid.

 Client considerations